[Block//Start Date %M j%+0] - [Block//End Date %M j, Y%+0]

 Iconic Winter Landscapes: Capture Banff’s most famous views, including Vermilion Lakes, Lake Minnewanka, and the Three Sisters, bathed in pastel winter light.

-Unique Ice Formations: Photograph the famous frozen methane bubbles of Abraham Lake and intricate frost patterns on frozen shorelines.
+Unique Ice Formations: Photograph the famous frozen methane bubbles and intricate frost patterns on frozen shorelines.

 Scenic National Parks: Explore both Banff and Yoho National Parks, from the emerald waters of Emerald Lake to the dramatic ice-covered Natural Bridge.